Every day I hear prickly, sometimes even angry authors, discussing The Evils of book marketing:

 Remember when you were a kid and you and your buddy decided to sell watered-down lemonade to passers-by on the street corner for a quarter?
 You made signs, jumped up and down, waved like you were on acid?
 Maybe you even got creative and used one specific bright red marker on your signs so your lemonade stand stood out from mean ole Mary Jane’s, with her perfect Marcia hair who lived down the street, who you KNOW was handing out sneezers.

 Guess what we marketing people call that?
 Marketing.
 Advertising.
 Dare I say, Branding?

-I’ve released four books (award-winning, best-selling) in the last four years (slow by some people’s standards but hey, I’m a busy girl, what with running a business, being a mom, and writing my next two books.
-I can tell you that getting all four of my books to #1 best seller status on Amazon didn’t come from magical fairies sprinkling bestseller dust over me while I’m writing or sleeping (I miss sleep).
+I’ve released five books (award-winning, best-selling) in the last five years (slow by some people’s standards but hey, I’m a busy girl, what with running a business, being a single mom, and writing my next two books.
+I can tell you that getting all five of my books to #1 bestseller status on Amazon didn’t come from magical fairies sprinkling bestseller dust over me while I’m writing or sleeping (I miss sleep).

 It happened because I made it happen.
 I work hard to build relationships with readers, authors, publishing and industry folks, book bloggers, and reviewers.
 I don’t sit back eating bonbons while the fairies dance around me, making the magic happen.
 How do I do it?

 I started writing at age ten, pursued Written Communications and Journalism in college, worked at a magazine during and after college, sold stories to publications in my twenties, actively blogged and wrote articles for years, and released my first book in my late forties.
 I tell you that to show that it’s a l o n g process.